CGATOxford/cgat/doc/styleguide.rst

 This guide will also be a useful reference for new script development by providing a common framework.

-The general structure for option names is three part.
+The general structure for option names is multiple parts with parts separated by ``-``.
 Generally, aim to have the most significant bit first in the option as option names can be shortened on the command line if they are unambiguous.
 For example, ``--annotation-gtf-file`` can be abbreviated as ``--annotation-gtf``, ``--annotation``, etc.

+Single-part options such as ``--colours`` are permitted if they are unambiguous in the context of the script.

-In general single letter ``-A`` type options can be used for very common options, but every option should have a long name and use of long names is preferred in pipelines.
+In general single letter (``-a``, ``-g``, ...) type options can be used for very common options, but every option should have a long name and use of long names is preferred in pipelines.
+If possible, use short letters that are consistent with "related" unix commands.

 Option nomenclature that does not fit into one of the below groups should be explicit.
 For instance use ``--output-with-value`` instead